spatie/macroable/README.md

 The idea of a macroable trait and the implementation is taken from [the `macroable` trait](https://github.com/laravel/framework/blob/master/src/Illuminate/Support/Traits/Macroable.php) of the [the Laravel framework](https://laravel.com).

-## Postcardware

-You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-We publish all received postcards [on our company website](https://spatie.be/en/opensource/postcards).

 ## Installation

 You can install the package via composer: